paper-trail-gem/paper_trail/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: I want to fix a bug, but need some help
 about: >
+  BUG REPORTS NOT ACCEPTED.
+You can ask for help fixing a bug.
 You must provide a script that reproduces the bug, using our template.
 We'll help, but you must fix the bug, in a reasonable amount of time, or your issue will be closed.
 See CONTRIBUTING.md

 ---